zedif/julia-introduction/episodes/04-generic-functions.md

 Multiple dispatch is similar to function overloading in languages like Java and C++.
 There the appropriate method (except for dispatch on the first argument) is determined at compile time based on the parameter types.
-In the case of Julia this happens at runtime and thus allows to add further methods to a generic functions in a running image of a Julia process.
+In the case of Julia, this happens at runtime and thus allows to add further methods to a generic functions in a running image of a Julia process.